WHAT IS NOSE SURGERY?

 Click here to see nose surgery before and after images.

 The appropriate age for nose surgery depends on many factors.
 For children, cosmetic nose surgery should be delayed until facial development reaches maturity.
 This level of maturity is usually around the age of 16 for girls and 18 for boys.
 However, nose surgery may be performed at a younger age if a severe breathing problem is present.
 There is no upper age limit for nose surgery.
-Nose surgery patients from Little Rock, North Little Rock, Pine Bluff and other Arkansas regions, in their 60s and 70s have elected to undergo this procedure with good results.
+Nose surgery patients in their 60s and 70s have elected to undergo this procedure with good results.

 Since the nose is usually the most defining characteristic of the face, a slight alteration can result in a more pleasing look that compliments other facial features.
 Technical refinements in surgical procedures have allowed consistently better results; however, patients must recognize that the goal of the surgery is improvement, not perfection.